 - Developing a pool of trainers to assist with global training needs.

 - Working towards establishing a fully equipped and accredited training center available to all in children-in-crisis ministry.

 Phyllis holds the Ph.D. in education from Trinity International University, Deerfield, Illinois.
 Dr. Kilbourn has taught crisis care training seminars and/or conducted research in many countries

-Rosemary Sabatino – Director:
+Tami Snowden – Director:

+Howard and Virginia McConnell were both born in Colorado, where they accepted Jesus as their Savior at an early age.
+After graduating from Adams State College, they moved to Minnesota and Howard taught accounting in a Community College.
+Virginia was a stay-at-home mom for their two children.
 After seventeen years, God called them to go to WEC International to serve in finances for WEC-USA.
 Twenty six years later, when they were beginning to think retirement, God again called; this time to New Zealand.
 They served in New Zealand for four years, where Howard once again worked with finance and Virginia worked in the office and in hospitality to the field.
-As the door closed on their time in New Zealand, God opened the door for Howard and Virginia to come to CCTI to serve in Finance and Operations Management.
+As the door closed on their time in New Zealand, God opened the door for Howard and Virginia to come to CCTI to serve in Finance and Operations Management in South Carolina.